Skip to content

 Storage

-You can use your existing S3 compatible object storage or install Minio storage.
+You can use your existing S3 compatible object storage or use local file system storage as in our example.

 FaceApi